 This year the rains have started again after a prolonged draught.
 I came across yellow and orange Chicken of the woods brackets where I found them last year.
 And there were a few other interesting fungi, mostly in shades of white, tan and brown.
-As the season is not yet over, I may share additional examples below.
+As the season is not yet over, I will add additional examples below.

-The series below follows the central protrusion as it evolved before someone cut parts of it and what remained deteriorated.
+The series below follows the central protrusion as it evolved before someone cut parts of it and what remained dried out.

 When I was out taking mushroom photos, I came across two people from Europe with a basket full of hen of the woods as well as a bag of honey mushrooms, both gathered from the bases of oaks.
 I learned the number of edible mushrooms each person can collect is limited where they come from, but here, where there are no such limits, they had gathered so many they would need to give some away.

 They explained that the best way to learn which mushrooms are safe to eat is to go out with an expert local guide.
 But books and online resources (like this one) can be helpful.